OpenAMP/website/README.md

 ### Pages

 Pages can be edited via the relevant `.md` files in the `src/content/pages` folder.
-New pages containing the nav, header, footer and a body of rendered markdown content by added by adding `.md` files to this folder (as with the cookies, conduct and governance pages).
+New pages containing the nav, header, footer and a body of rendered markdown content can be implemented by adding `.md` files to this folder (as with the cookies, conduct and governance pages).
 If rendered markdown content is not sufficient, please contact [it-support@linaro.org](mailto:it-support@linaro.org) to discuss implementing a new page.

 ### News